 Recommendations and word-of-mouth continues to be a vote of confidence that attests to your qualifications.

 Reach out to former colleagues and managers, and ask them if they would write you a recommendation on LinkedIn.
 Better yet, add value by recommending your former colleagues or managers first, and the odds are that they will reciprocate the favor.

 7. Having regular status updates on LinkedIn

 In order to show people that you are focused and a thought-leader in your field, it’s good to be active on LinkedIn.
-There’s no right or wrong on how often you should post but limit it enough to prevent from being seen as a spammer.
+There’s no right or wrong on how often you should post but limit it enough to prevent it from being seen as a spammer.

 We recommend posting a minimum of 3x per week, and make sure to share a balance of different types of content that resonates with your targeted audience.
-For example, sharing articles that you’ve recently read, articles you’ve written, and updates on your industry.
+For example, sharing content marketing articles that you’ve recently read, articles you’ve written, and updates on your industry.

 When it comes to building your business network, I honestly feel that LinkedIn is the best social channel to use to display your professional brand.
 Whether you work in marketing, finance or life science, LinkedIn is a great social network for connecting with professionals as well as sharing and publishing professional content.

 Once you start showcasing your professional brand on LinkedIn, you’ll be amazed at the number of leads and opportunities that are seeking you out.
 Follow these LinkedIn profile tips and you’ll be well on your way to generating leads, building new connections and becoming a thought leader in your field.